alexellis/derek/GET.md

 * Finally test it works

-Raise a new issue and type in `Derek close`, then edit your `.DEREK.yml` file to add your team and community maintainers/contributors
+Raise a new issue and type in `Derek close` or `/close`, then edit your `.DEREK.yml` file to add your team and community maintainers/contributors.

-* Support the managed service

-Show your support for Derek by [becoming a GitHub Sponsor from 10 USD / mo](https://github.com/sponsors/alexellis).
-You'll receive updates via email as a Sponsor, but can opt out if you wish.

 ### Doing the things the hard way (self-hosting)